co-inform/coinform-content-analysis/README.md

 # Co-Inform Content Analysis

 This is one of module of Co-Inform platform developed by [WeST](https://west.uni-koblenz.de/).
 It performs textual analysis of posts.
 Currently it processes Twitter post.
-This repository contains the declaration for the API of [coinform-content-analysis] (http://co-inform.informatik.uni-stuttgart.de/docs).
+This repository contains the declaration for the API of [coinform-content-analysis](http://co-inform.informatik.uni-stuttgart.de/docs).

 It has following features:
 - Stance detection `app/routers/rumour_verif.py`